-Speak to any hiring decision-maker in any industry for any length of time and they’ll tell you they’re struggling against a skills shortage.
+Speak to any CFO in any industry for any length of time and they’ll tell you they’re struggling against a skills shortage.
 In accountancy, businesses of all sizes are finding it hard to fill open positions.
-In fact, forty-two percent of hiring decision-makers say they expect to recruit and retaining staff to be an issue over the next twelve months, according to figures from Accounting Today.
-A number that’s increased by seven percent since last year.
-Making it crystal clear that firms are finding it increasingly difficult to find the right people for the job.
+In fact, forty-two percent of hiring decision-makers say they expect both recruiting and retaining staff to be an issue over the next twelve months, according to figures from Accounting Today.
+A number that’s increased by seven percent since last year, making it crystal clear that firms are finding it increasingly difficult to find the right people for the job.
 But why?

 A number of factors have come together to create the ‘perfect skills storm’.
 Firstly, the digital transformation of the workplace has finally reached the desk of the finance team.
 Innovative new cloud, AI and Machine Learning solutions are now available to transform accounting processes for the better; but a lot of professionals are still playing catch-up.
-Secondly, the role of the Chief Financial Officer (CFO) has, and continues to, evolve to be a more well-rounded, strategy setting job.
+Secondly, the role of the CFO has and continues to evolve to be a more well-rounded, strategy setting job.
 And as such the demands they make on their teams are changing too.
 And last but not least, many organizations are shifting towards a more sustainable and ethical way of doing business; which has a dramatic impact on the way in which finance teams need to report, and what they need to report on.

 Broadly speaking these macro-level trends mean that the role and skills required of a typical finance person have transformed radically over the past decade.
 Accountants now need to do much more than be strong in accounting, auditing, and compliance.

 In order to keep pace with the changing world around them, ambitious professionals and hiring decision-makers must ensure they have a top-quality team that is able to: